briannebyer/UniversityChecklist/Checklist/Readme.md

 Added icon for checklist application.

 ### 17/4/23
 After reviewing Milestone 2 again, I noticed that the list and title should only be editable when user presses the edit button.
 Used @Environment to make a specific mode for editing.
 If mode is active, that is when the user can alter the courseCode and courseName.
+This should be applied to the tasks, as adding/deleting/re-arranging tasks should only be achieved in editMode.

 ##Third (Final) Milestone Video: